 Home Address - The address from which distance will be measured is the permanent residential address at the time of application of the parent with whom the child normally lives.
-Where parents have shared responsibility - the child lives with each for part of the week - the home address is the one from which the child travels to school the most during a week.
-If the number of days is equal, the home address will be that of the parent who receives the child benefit.
+Where parents have shared responsibility - the child lives with each for part of the week - the home address is that of the parent who receives the child benefit.
 See section 13 for more information on moving house and proof of address.